11 Best Types of Siding for Every Homeowner (Pros and Cons)

 8. Metal Siding

-Types of metal siding and roofing have both been on the rise and becoming more and more popular in residential homes.
-Despite its expensive cost upfront, the longevity and durability of metal siding make it worth it.
+Types of metal siding and roofing have both been on the rise and are becoming more and more popular in residential homes.
+Despite its high upfront cost, the longevity and durability of metal siding make it worth it.
 Metal is great for homeowners looking for sustainable products because even if their siding is replaced, the used materials are completely recyclable.
 Other roofing materials end up in landfills for decades upon decades.

 9. Fiber Cement Siding